We've independently reviewed this article to make sure it's as accurate as we can make it.

 - If the drive block appears damaged or worn, replace it to resolve the banging noise.

 Remember that drive block issues are more common in top-loading washers.
-If you have a front-loading washer, this might not be the cause of the banging noise.
+If you have a front-loading washer, the drive block might not be the cause of the banging noise.

 The spider arm assembly, also known as the drum support, is an essential component in front-loading washers.
-It connects the inner drum to the back of the outer tub and helps to keep the drum stable during operation.
+The spider arm assembly connects the inner drum to the back of the outer tub and helps to keep the drum stable during operation.

 If the spider arm assembly is corroded or broken, it can cause the drum to wobble and create a banging noise during the spin cycle.